hcsalmon1/TypeGo/README.md

 Questions and Answers:

-**Q. What is TypeGo?**
+**What is TypeGo?**

-  A. TypeGo is simply a transpiler.
-It converts .tgo into duplicated .go files.
+A: TypeGo is a transpiler that converts .tgo files into .go files.

 Features:

-  -No inferred types outside of ifs and fors
+-No inferred types (except in limited cases)
-  -Return to C style: type name = value
+-C-style declaration syntax: type name = value -Improved enum syntax
-  -Improved enums with two options
-  -Improved method syntax
+-Simplified struct methods

 **Q. Why did you make TypeGo?**